 (Tertiary) National Specialist Services

 There are several specialist OCD treatment clinics in England which offer treatment ranging from specialist outpatient to inpatient treatment services.
 There are two ways to access those specialist clinics, the first is for your local Clinical Commissioning Group to agree to fund a referral.
 The second is if the patient meets national clinical criteria, then funding can come directly from NHS England, meaning you don’t have to fight your local CCG to fund the treatment.
-We go into details about those specialist OCD clinics, where they’re located and what they offer later in this section.
+We provide more details about those specialist OCD clinics, where they’re located and what they offer later in this section.

 Right to Choose